 Observation of the wholesale diamond market indicates that these close ties, through family, community, and religious affiliation, provide the insurance that is necessary to facilitate the transactions in the market.
 If any member of this community defected through substituting other stones or through stealing stones in his temporary possession, he would lose family, religious, and community ties

 Coleman concludes that there is value in this.
-He’s view is that the value lies in the social ties, or the social network, which parties to the transaction are able to access.
+His view is that value lies in the social ties, or the social network, which parties to the transaction are able to access.

 The particularly interesting feature of this system is the economic role of ultra-Orthodox Jews.
 The ultra-Orthodox provide critical value-added How Community Institutions Create Economic Advantage 415 services that add significant efficiency to the system of exchange.
 They work as skilled diamond cutters whose polishing increases the sale prices of stones, and they play the essential role of middlemen brokers who match certain stones with the buyers who most value them.
 Their unique credibility provides the Jewish merchants with a comparative advantage over rival merchant groups that lack such community foundations, and their role identifies limitations to public contract enforcement that persist even in developed economies.
 When courts fail, community institutions can arise to fill their place.